FamilySearch/GEDCOM/specification/gedcom.md

 A tagged extension structure may have any payload type.
 It is recommended that all tagged extension structures with the same tag should have the same payload type, but for backwards compatibility with extensions authored before 7.0, that limitation is not required.

 An **extended-use standard structure** is a structure with a standard tag that is the substructure of either a tagged extension structure or an extended-use standard structure.
+The structure type of an extended-use standard structure is defined by its tag and its superstructure's type.
-If the superstructure type of the extended-use standard structure defines a substructure type with the extended-use standard structure's tag, the extended-use standard structure's type is that type;
+If this specification defines a structure type with the same tag and superstructure type, the extended-use standard structure has that type.
-otherwise, the extended-use standard structure's type is identified by the URI created by concatenating the prefix `g7:` to its tag.
+Otherwise, the extended-use standard structure's type is identified by the URI created by concatenating the prefix `g7:` to its tag.
 If neither of those results in a structure type defined in this specification, an extended-use standard structure with this tag is not permitted in this context.

-Extended-use standard structures follow the same rules as relocated standard structures: they may appear as the substructure of any structure type but abide by all other restrictions of their structure type.
+Like relocated standard structures, extended-use standard structures may violate this specifications usual restrictions on superstructure and substructure types, but must abide by all other restrictions on their structure type, including any cardinality constraints.
-Because their substructures are also extended-use standard structures (or other forms of extension), limitations on their set of permitted substructures also do not apply, but any cardinality constraints on specific substructure types do apply.

 :::example
 Consider the following example, based on the [GEDCOM-L Addendum to the GEDCOM 5.5.1 specification](https://genealogy.net/GEDCOM/)